Shweta173/Shweta173/README.md

 # 💫 About Me:
 💫 Hi 👋, I'm Shweta Kamble<br>A passionate Software Engineer from India<br><br> 🔭I am an undergraduate ,Bachelor's in Information Technology from India!.🌱 Learning: .NET Core, Java, Python SQL, REST APIs & Cloud<br>👯  👩‍💻 I find my technical interests in Full-stack development, Open Source 💖, System Designing, DevOps, Competitive Coding.
-👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.🤔
+👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.🤔 🔭 I am an undergraduate Bachelor’s student in Information Technology from India.

+🌱 **Currently Learning:**
+.NET Core, Java, Python, SQL, REST APIs, and Cloud Technologies

+👯👩‍💻 **Technical Interests:**
+Full-Stack Development, Open Source 💖, System Design, DevOps, Competitive Programming

+🤝 I enjoy collaborating over code, working with new people, and contributing in team-based environments such as projects and hackathons.

 ## 🌐 Socials: